Biography

 McComb, Pike County, Mississippi, United States

-Brandy Rayana Norwood, better known by her mononym Brandy, is an American singer, songwriter, record producer, actress and model.
+Brandy Rayana Norwood, known professionally by the mononym Brandy, is an American singer, songwriter, record producer, actress and model.
 She is known for her distinctive sound, characterized by her peculiar timbre, voice-layering, and intricate riffs, which has earned her the title of "the Vocal Bible".
-As of August 2020, she has sold over 40 million records worldwide, with approximately 8.62 million albums sold in the United States alone.
 Her work has earned her numerous awards and accolades, including a Grammy Award and an American Music Award.

 Born in McComb, Mississippi, Norwood was raised in Carson, California, beginning her career as a backing vocalist for teen groups.
 After signing with Atlantic Records in 1993, she released her self-titled debut album, Brandy, the following year, which sold six million copies worldwide.
 Norwood ventured into acting with the UPN sitcom Moesha (1996–2001), which won her an NAACP Image Award, and resulted in numerous other roles, such as the titular character in the television film Cinderella (1997) and Karla Wilson in the slasher film I Still Know What You Did Last Summer (1998).
 Her musical breakthrough came with the wildly successful single "The Boy Is Mine" (1998), a duet with fellow R&B contemporary Monica, which went on to become one of the best selling female duets of all time.
 Her second album, Never Say Never, won Norwood her first Grammy Award.
 In 2002, Norwood starred in the reality series Brandy: Special Delivery, documenting the birth of her daughter.
 Her third and fourth albums, Full Moon (2002) and Afrodisiac (2004), were released to critical success.